ElCeqo/Pseudo-Malloc/README.md

 ## TODO List

 - Add checks in buddy_allocator
-- Test Buddy Alloc
-- Implement Pseudo free
+- Implement mmap for requests > 1024
-- Create tests
+- Create more tests